progit/progit/no-nb/07-customizing-git/01-chapter7.markdown

 	*.pbxproj -crlf -diff

-Now, Git won’t try to convert or fix CRLF issues; nor will it try to compute or print a diff for changes in this file when you run git show or git diff on your project.
-In the 1.6 series of Git, you can also use a macro that is provided that means `-crlf -diff`:
+Now, Git won’t try to convert or fix CRLF issues; nor will it try to compute or print a diff for changes in this file when you run `git show` or `git diff` on your project.
+You can also use a built-in macro `binary` that means `-crlf -diff`:

 	*.pbxproj binary

 #### Diffing Binary Files ####

-In the 1.6 series of Git, you can use the Git attributes functionality to effectively diff binary files.
+In Git, you can use the attributes functionality to effectively diff binary files.
 You do this by telling Git how to convert your binary data to a text format that can be compared via the normal diff.
+But the question is how do you convert *binary* data to a text?
+The best solution is to find some tool that does conversion for your binary format to a text representation.
+Unfortunately, very few binary formats can be represented as human readable text (imagine trying to convert audio data to a text).
+If this is the case and you failed to get a text presentation of your file's contents, it's often relatively easy to get a human readable description of that content, or metadata.
+Metadata won't give you a full representation of your file's content, but in any case it's better than nothing.

+We'll make use of the both described approaches to get usable diffs for some widely used binary formats.

+Side note: There are different kinds of binary formats with a text content, which are hard to find usable converter for.
+In such a case you could try to extract a text from your file with the `strings` program.
+Some of these files may use an UTF-16 encoding or other "codepages" and `strings` won’t find anything useful in there.
+Your mileage may vary.
+However, `strings` is available on most Mac and Linux systems, so it may be a good first try to do this with many binary formats.

 ##### MS Word files #####

-Because this is a pretty cool and not widely known feature, I’ll go over a few examples.
-First, you’ll use this technique to solve one of the most annoying problems known to humanity: version-controlling Word documents.
+First, you’ll use the described technique to solve one of the most annoying problems known to humanity: version-controlling Word documents.
 Everyone knows that Word is the most horrific editor around; but, oddly, everyone uses it.
 If you want to version-control Word documents, you can stick them in a Git repository and commit every once in a while; but what good does that do?
 If you run `git diff` normally, you only see something like this:

 	$ git diff
 	diff --git a/chapter1.doc b/chapter1.doc
 	index 88839c4..4afcb7c 100644
 	Binary files a/chapter1.doc and b/chapter1.doc differ